Mobile Icon

 Procurement Policy

-We have established a global, risk-based due diligence programme which informs and guides all of our interactions with suppliers and potential business partners through regular engagement with stakeholders and collaboration with our regulatory and legal teams.
+We have established a global, risk-based due diligence programme which informs and guides all of our interactions with suppliers and potential business partners through regular engagement with stakeholders and collaboration with our Compliance and Legal Teams.
 Our global procurement policy sets out our approach to the purchasing of those materials, goods and services which are essential to the creation and operation of our communities.
-This policy sets out the mandatory process for engaging our Procurement team prior to the introduction of any new supplier.
+This policy sets out the mandatory process for engaging our Procurement Team prior to the introduction of any new supplier.

 Policies